Skip to main content

 #Setting Up Projects

-1. Navigate to Projects
+1. Open Projects

-2. Tap the + button
+2. Tap +

-3. Enter a descriptive name
+3. Enter a name

 5. Save

-• Specific: "Acme Corp Website Redesign" not "Web Project"
+• Specific: "Acme Corp Website Redesign", not "Web Project"

-• Consistent: Use the same format across all projects
+• Consistent: same pattern across every project

 [Client] - [Project Name]

-- Acme Corp - Website Redesign
+Acme Corp - Website Redesign

-- Johnson LLC - Q4 Consulting
+Johnson LLC - Q4 Consulting

-- Internal - Business Development
+Internal - Business Development

-#Using Tags Effectively
+#Using Tags Without Tag-Explosion

 1. Open any task